EPCCed/2024-11-04-archer2-intro-develop/_episodes/06-profile.md

 ```
 {: .language-bash}

-After loading the modules, we need to recompile the application
+After loading the modules, we will recompile the application from scratch
 ```
 auser@ln01:~/nbody-par> make clean; make
 ```
 {: .bash}

-Once the application has been built, we need to instrument the binary.
-We do this with `pat_build`
+CrayPat-lite would at this stage have produced an executable ready to run a sampling experiment, but with CrayPat we
+now need to decide what kind of experiment we want to perform with it.
+With the application built, we then use `pat_build`

 ```
 auser@ln01:~/nbody-par> pat_build nbody-parallel.exe
 ```
 {: .bash}

-and a new binary called `nbody-parallel.exe+pat` it will be generated.
-In fact, this is the binary that we need
+and a new binary called `nbody-parallel.exe+pat` will be generated.
+This is the binary that we need to run in order to
+obtain the performance data.
+Extra options passed to `pat_build` will change the type of data we gather.
+Like this, with
+no options, we will be performing a sampled run; as another example, using `pat_build -g mpi` would trace calls to MPI.

-to run in order to obtain the performance data.
-Replace the ``srun`` line in the Slurm script with the following
+Continuing with our sampling experiment, replace the ``srun`` line in the Slurm script with the following
 ```
 srun --cpu-bind=cores ./nbody-parallel.exe+pat -n 10240 -i 10 -t 1
 ```